ringcentral/ringcentral-api-docs/docs/team-messaging/adaptive-cards/modal-dialogs.md

-# Spawning modal dialogs in Team Messaging
+# Spawning modal dialogs in Chat

 Modal dialogs are windows that developers can cause to be opened and that float above a conversation.
-While a modal dialog is open, users cannot interact with any part of the team messaging interface.
+While a modal dialog is open, users cannot interact with any part of the chat interface.
 Dialogs can be forcibly closed by the end user, or be closed naturally following a successful interaction with a dialog's contents.

 ## Responding to an interactive messaging event